programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

         os.makedirs(dir)
 ```

-We want to call this new function in getSearchResults, so that our
+We want to call this new function in `getSearchResults`, so that our
 search results pages are downloaded to a directory with the same name as
 our search query.
 This will keep our `programming-historian` directory
 more organized.
 To do this we will create a new directory using the `os`